-This allows you many more opportunities to engage the people most likely to spend money on your business.
-There are multiple different types of retargeting.
+In a nutshell, retargeting gives your brand more opportunities to engage the people most likely to spend money on your business.
+Let’s look at the different types of retargeting.

 Types of Retargeting